Juneo-io/juneogo/vms/platformvm/service.md

 }
 ```

-- `subnetID` is a Buffer or cb58 string representing Subnet
+- `supernetID` is a Buffer or cb58 string representing Supernet
 - `nodeID` is a string representing ID of the node whose stake amount is required during the given
   duration
 - `startTime` is a big number denoting start time of the duration during which stake amount of the